kaedroho/django-modelsearch/docs/index.md

 ## Configuration

-Django Modelsearch indexes into database by default and it'll use the built-in full text search features of SQLite and PostgreSQL with a fallback for other databases.
+Django Modelsearch indexes into database by default and it'll use the built-in full text search features of SQLite, MySQL, MariaDB and PostgreSQL with a fallback for other databases.

 To configure an external server like Elasticsearch or OpenSearch, set the `MODELSEARCH_BACKENDS` setting in your Django settings: